 - Add spices, sausage and sweet potato: Cook covered for 12-15 minutes, stirring a few times.
 If your sausage is raw (mine was cooked), you can add it in with onion and pepper.

 - Add kale: Don’t forget to stir and cook for just a few seconds until the greens start to wilt.

 - Cook eggs: Make 4 wells in the hash and crack an egg into each.
 Cook covered until desired doneness.
 You have to check often as eggs get harder with cooking.
 So, if you like runny eggs – check.

 Use what you have on hand.
-Hash is like a frittata and is meant to clean out the fridge.
+Hash is meant to clean out the fridge.

 - Bacon: Crisp up diced bacon in the skillet first.
 Then drain some fat and cook onion and veggies in leftover fat.
 This way hash is more flavorful and healthy.